 Foraging dye materials from my immediate environment is central to my practice.
 I dye reclaimed silk using plant “debris” that seems to have little to offer but that yields a surprisingly wide range of color.

-reclaimed silk dyed with foraged camellia petals, foraged twigs, handpainted paper, beeswax, handstitch, wood panel
+reclaimed silk dyed with foraged camellia petals, foraged twigs, handpainted paper cylinders, beeswax, handstitch, wood panel

 9 in x 12 in